Reactive Dog Recovery Program Overview

 Your dog is continuously communicating with you, other dogs, and her/his surroundings using every part of her/his body.

 It’s a simple body language to learn and understand.
 Once you do, you begin to know exactly what (s)he is feeling at all times.

 You will learn in-depth Canine Body Language and Calming Signals to help you recognize when your dog is becoming stressed, anxious, fearful, over aroused, over stimulated and ultimately reactive.

 With this knowledge, you can intervene at the precise time to prevent her/him becoming reactive.

 3. Learning, understanding, and respecting how your dog’s mind works when reactive vs calm:

 You will learn that it is important to know how a dog’s brain is functioning when in a reactive state of mind.

-When the dog is in a reactive state of mind, she is completely unable to learn anything, let alone, learn how to become calm.
+When a dog is in a reactive state of mind, (s)he is completely unable to learn anything, let alone, learn how to become calm.

-Training is more successful when we learn how her brain works and why this is affecting her emotions and behaviour.
+Training is more successful when we learn how her/his brain works and why this is affecting her/his emotions and behaviour.